Patruni Sastry: Activism

+In 2025, Patruni was a part of Interfaith Youth leadership program by Rubarro, where they created a social action plan on integrating faith and queerness together.
+Patruni created a podcast title "Drag me to Heaven" a series of conversation about faith and drag and documented 45+ drag artists from multiple faiths and regions of the world. this has been one of the only such documentations of faith and drag related conversation.
+Patruni also visited UK and connected with many faith leaders to foster interfaith dialogue to dismantle prejudice on faith and queerness.
+In the same year Patruni also presented a work titled "Come Sit with Me", a performance art piece as a part of Hyderabad Literary festival, as a retaliation to global politics surging trans inclusion and DE&I backtrolling by Trump.
+This performance was a three hour long bringing more than 200+ people participate in this interactive performance.
+In the same year Patruni curated Interfaith Pride Fest, a first-of-its-kind event in Hyderabad aimed at exploring the intersection of queerness and faith.
+Held at Bagh Bean Café and organized in collaboration with Rubaroo, Mobbera Foundation, and Humans of Nirvana, the fest brought together over 200 participants, including queer individuals from various religious backgrounds.
+The event featured interfaith panels, poetry readings, drag performances, and open discussions focused on reclaiming spiritual spaces for LGBTQIA+ communities.
+Sastry envisioned the festival as a response to the often exclusionary narratives within organized religion, offering a space for dialogue, acceptance, and visibility where faith and queer identity could co-exist.

 Personal life

-In 2018, Patruni came out as a Gender Fluid person.
+In 2018, Patruni came out as a genderfluid person.
 In the same year Sastry identified himself as a pansexual.
-In one of the interviews he also said that he is in relationship with a cis gender woman and is planning to marry her soon.
-In 2021, Patruni redefined themselves as pomosexual person. and Non-binary gender.
+In one of the interviews he also said that he is in relationship with a cisgender woman and is planning to marry her soon.
+In 2021, Patruni redefined themselves as pomosexual person. and non-binary gender.
 On August 18, 2021, Patruni married Raja Rajeswari devi in Hindu rituals.

 In 2022, Humans of Bombay, a social media platform covered a feature of Patruni and Rajeswari together which went viral on social media.
 In which Patruni said "My wife encourages me to be myself!".
 The video went viral with more than 2.5 million people viewership.
 In the same year, talking in an interview Patruni said "When I was looking to get married, there were so many people who said that I’d have to put aside my sexual identity.
 Others said it would mean I was cheating on my partner and many such ignorant things.
 Some even thought marriage would mean the end of my drag career.
 But, I’m grateful to have a wife like Rajeswari.
 She never questions anything I do.
 She gives me the warmth and love which I never got for ages".